jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.CountBitsSet(thisshort).md

 ### Remarks

-This is a reader-friendly alias for[PopCount(this short)](Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.PopCount(thisshort).md 'Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.PopCount(this short)').
+This is a reader-friendly alias for [PopCount(this short)](Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.PopCount(thisshort).md 'Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.PopCount(this short)').